hbp-unibi/NeuroCoCoon/Extending.md

 this.synapseDelay = new NonNegativeDoubleProp("Synapse Delay", this, 1.0).setUnit("ms");
 ```

-TODO: inner class `Creator` and short internal name `resourceFileBaseName` for the module kind, which is used as the
-basename for the other two files.
+To create a module instance by dragging an icon from the palette, the class must provide a factory object of type
+`EntityCreator` that is parameterized with the type of the class itself.
+This factory object is, by convention, the
+only instance of a private inner class named `Creator` and is available via a public read-only (`final`) class field
+`CREATOR`.
+Beyond the actual module instance creation method `create`, the object provides a text caption and the base
+filename for the icon and code generation templates.

+Public getter methods make property values of a module instance available to the code generation templates.
+The
+custom-defined Java annotation `@CodeGenUse` marks these methods, which have no apparent direct uses in the Java code
+itself.

 ## Icon

-TODO: A graphical icon *`basename.png`* for the module.
-The icon must be a square PNG image, usually with alpha transparency, and
+The graphical icon *`basename.png`* for the module must be a square PNG image, usually with alpha transparency, and
 is stored in the directory
 [ncc/resources/de/unibi/hbp/ncc/editor/images/lang](ncc/resources/de/unibi/hbp/ncc/editor/images/lang)
 for visual language-specific icons.
 The recommended size for the icon is 256x256 pixels.
-A scaled-down version is
+A scaled-down version
-used to represent the module kind in the editor palette and inside graph nodes for module instances.
+represents the module kind in the editor palette and inside graph nodes for module instances.

 ![Example for a module icon at recommended size](ncc/resources/de/unibi/hbp/ncc/editor/images/lang/winner.png "Example for a module icon at recommended size 256x256")

 **Icon Credits:** *winner* by *cindy clegane* from the *Noun Project*

-## Python templates
+## Python code generation templates

-TODO: A [StringTemplate 4][ST4-Syntax] template group file *`basename.stg`* that defines two Python code fragments.
+The [StringTemplate 4][ST4-Syntax] template group file *`basename.stg`* must define two Python code fragments.
-The first fragment is usually the definition of a Python function or class that builds a module instance.
+The first fragment appears only once in the generated code and usually defines a Python function or class to build a
+module instance.
-The second fragment is invoked, possibly multiple times, to create each module instance.
+The second fragment must create one module instance, usually by invoking the defined function or class, and may
+appear multiple times.

-simplified and abbreviated excerpt from [`winner.stg`](ncc/src/de/unibi/hbp/ncc/lang/modules/winner.stg)
+A simplified and abbreviated excerpt from [`winner.stg`](ncc/src/de/unibi/hbp/ncc/lang/modules/winner.stg)
+is given below.
+The [StringTemplate 4][ST4-Syntax]-Operator `::=` defines one template with the template name and
+the names of the template parameters, if any, given on the left-hand side.
+Pairs of angled brackets
+`<<` … `>>` delimit the body of longer templates, similar to the triple-quoted multi-line string literals in Python.
+All text, whitespace and linebreaks inside such a template body are taken literally, except for template
+expressions in single angled brackets `<` … `>`.

 ```
 define_winner_builder() ::= <<
 def build_winner_take_all(num_pops, num_neurons,